 Your doctor may recommend a double mastectomy if:

-• You want to reduce the risk of developing cancer in the future, even though you do not currently have breast cancer.
-A bilateral risk-reducing mastectomy is usually done only if you carry one of the genes linked to breast cancer risk, or you have a strong family history of breast cancer.
+• You want to reduce the risk of developing cancer in the future, even though you do not currently have breast cancer: A bilateral risk-reducing mastectomy is usually done only if you carry one of the genes linked to breast cancer risk, or you have a strong family history of breast cancer.

 Are there benefits to having both breasts removed?

-There may be some benefit to removing both breasts if you are at very high risk of getting another breast cancer.
+There may be some benefit to removing both breasts if you are at a very high risk of getting another breast cancer.
 (If you carry a BRCA gene mutation or have a strong family history of breast cancer, for example.)

 The benefit is less clear for women who are not at high risk, as the risk of getting cancer in the other breast is usually low, according to the American Cancer Society (ACS).